 It’s my favourite homemade bread ever.
 I first tried this recipe over 20 years ago when we got a bread machine for a wedding present.
 We absolutely loved it, and I’ve been making it ever since.

-I use my bread machine for a few other recipes too, like these homemade dinner rolls and these cinnamon rolls, but good ol’ honey oat bread is what I make in it often.
+I use my bread machine for a few other recipes too, like these homemade dinner rolls and these cinnamon rolls, but good ol’ oatmeal bread is what I make in it often.
 I always serve it with homemade soup for a mid-week dinner or a weekend lunch.

 The oatmeal gives it a nice texture too.
 When it’s piping hot and slathered with butter it’s absolutely irresistible.
 If you’re up for it, while your bread is baking, make a batch of homemade butter.
 It’s the best!